 Age pyramid and breakdown of the workforce by specialisation as of December 31, 2019.

 Quality of life at work and prevention of psychosocial risks

 In 2017 and 2018, in order to reduce psychosocial risks, BRGM implemented a plan for the Improvement of Working Conditions.
 In particular, this plan has made it possible to:

 - to create a unit for resolving stressful situations at work.

 In January 2019, BRGM carried out a social survey among its employees to find out how they perceived the quality of life at work.
 This survey achieved a 76% response rate.
-Based on the 10 criteria of this survey that revealed the lowest levels of satisfaction, an action plan was implemented jointly with some forty volunteer employees to improve working conditions over a 2-year period (2019-2021).
-The new PACT-2021 plan started in October 2019 and will be evaluated through a forthcoming ‘social barometer’ in January 2022.
-At mid-term (October 2020), the PACT plan is 53% advanced, despite health constraints.
+Based on the 10 criteria of this survey that revealed the lowest levels of satisfaction, an action plan was implemented jointly with some forty volunteer employees to improve working conditions over a 2-year period (September 2019 - December 2021).
+The new plan, called PACT-2021 plan started in October 2019 and will be evaluated through a forthcoming ‘social barometer’ in January 2022.
+In June 2021, the PACT plan is 75% advanced, despite health constraints.

-6.00%of the payroll is invested each year in vocational training
+5.40%of the payroll was invested in vocational training in 2020